Mature Masculine

 Tending Self and Other

-As the Lover's King, he moves towards responsibility: tending himself and tending others with equal devotion.
+As the Lover's King, he moves toward responsibility: tending himself and tending others with equal devotion.

-The mature Caregiver transcends this false choice.
+The Mature Caregiver moves past this false choice.
 He tends his own heart with the same attention he gives others.
 He fills his own cup so he can pour from overflow.
 He receives care as graciously as he gives it.

 This is the Caregiver's core tension.
-From it, sustainable love is born.
-The Caregiver who can't receive can't truly give.
-Self-care isn't selfish—it's the source of all care.
+From it, lasting love is born.
+The Caregiver who cannot receive cannot give.
+Self-care is not selfish.
+It is the source of all care.

 Love as Verb

 The Caregiver knows that love is a verb, not a noun.
-It's something you do consistently, not something you feel sporadically.
+We do it consistently, not sporadically.

-He doesn't wait to feel loving before he acts with intention.
+He does not wait to feel loving before he acts.
 He acts lovingly and the feeling follows.
 Love is a practice, not a mood.
-He shows up consistently, not just when inspired.
+He shows up consistently, not when inspired.

 This frees him from the tyranny of emotion.
-He doesn't need to feel warm to care deeply.
-He chooses to care.
-He commits to care.
+He does not need to feel warm to care deeply.
+He chooses to care and commits to it.

 The Caregiver's Challenge

-He must distinguish healthy caring from codependence.
+He must tell healthy caring apart from codependence.
 His care should empower others, not create dependency.

 The Caregiver's Gift

-He models healthy, sustainable caring.
-He shows others how to give generously while maintaining their own well-being.
+He models healthy, lasting care.
+He shows others how to give generously while keeping their well-being intact.

 Living as the Caregiver